GEOG 370 Quantitative Methods in Geography

 Dropping or withdrawing from class

-The last day to file withdrawal from full semester fall courses with a “W” on your record is November 14.
-Instructions for doing so are available here.
+The last day to drop full semester fall courses with no record is February 6.
+The last day to file withdrawal from full semester fall courses with a “W” on your record is April 10.
+For a full list of relevant dates, see here.

 Academic integrity

 As described in the Blugold Student Conduct Code under student academic misconduct, ‘Students are responsible for the honest completion and representation of their work, for the appropriate citation of sources, and for the respect of others’ academic endeavors.
 These student responsibilities are important, and deviations from these responsibilities have consequences.
-The disciplinary procedures and penalties for academic misconduct are described on the UW-Eau Claire Dean of Students web site: https://www.uwec.edu/kb/article/blugold-student-conduct-code/.
+The disciplinary procedures and penalties for academic misconduct are described on the UW-Eau Claire Dean of Students web site: https://www.uwec.edu/offices-services/dean-students-office/how-dos-supports-students.
 Additionally, requesting to a receive a grade that was not earned is considered an academic integrity violation.

 Distribution of class notes